FGasper/p5-Net-mbedTLS/README.md

 mbedTLS, alas, as of this writing does not support [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/).
-([GitHub issue](https://github.com/ARMmbed/mbedtls/issues/228)) If that changes then dynamic linking will become more reliable.
+([GitHub issue](https://github.com/ARMmbed/mbedtls/issues/228)) If that changes then dynamic linking may become more reliable.

 # METHODS